vpsx/cogwheel/README.md

 required.

-Background info on Flask configuration: The Flask app configuration can be edited via `wsgi_settings.py` in the top level directory; this will be copied to `wsgi/src/settings.py` in the Docker image.
+Background info on Flask configuration: The Flask app configuration can be edited via `wsgi_settings.py` in the top level directory; this will be mounted to `/etc/cixiri/wsgi_settings.py` in the Docker image.
 The app will first read in default configuration from `wsgi/src/default_settings.py` and then override this with config from `wsgi_settings.py`.